aservo/confapi-confluence-plugin/README.md

 ##### Description:

-Upon successful request, returns the added `UserDirectoryBean` object
+Upon successful request, returns the added `UserDirectoryBean` object, Any existing configurations with the same 'name' property are removed before adding the new configuration

 ##### Parameters